esball1/Alcaline-Codec/README.md

 ## Overview

 **Alcaline Codec (.alc)** is a tile-based lossless image format designed around a single principle: **what you encode is exactly what you decode**.
-Every tile is independently compressed, checksummed, and verifiable — if one tile corrupts, the rest decode flawlessly.
+Every tile is independently compressed, checksummed, and verifiable, if one tile corrupts, the rest decode flawlessly.

 No hidden metadata.
 No scripts.
 No tracking.
 Just pixels.